 It ranges from 1 to 100, with 100 being the highest, as opposed to Ahrefs.
 So… You guessed it!
 The more, the better!

 The domain rating shows how many pages link back to your content-ie how strong your backlink profile is.
 Its measure ranges from 1 to 100, which is the rating you should aim for.

 The higher the DR, the better for the websites linked to it as well.
 A domain distributes its DR equally to the domains it links to.
 Which means that if you get a link from a low DR domain that links to fewer pages, it will have a bigger impact than what would happen if you got a link from a high DR domain that links to way more domains than the aforementioned one.

 We don’t have a definitive formula that will help calculate this rating.
 However, domain rating is more than useful, as it can help you pick out which websites you definitely want a link from, as a high DR is of great value.

 Fortunately, we’ve got an answer for you!
 A good domain rating would be anything above 50, with 50 being average.
 Score over 70, and your domain rating is excellent!

 53. Referring domains

 What is the referring domain?

 A referring domain is the domain your backlinks are coming from.

-Not to be confused with the backlink, a referring domain is the website where you get your backlinks from.
+Not to be confused with the backlink, a referring domain is a website where you get your backlinks from.
 Let’s assume that a blog post refers your website’s link 3 times.
-This post is in one single website.
+This post is on one single website.
 This means that you’ve got three backlinks and only one referring domain.